jupyterlab/jupyterlab/docs/source/user/workspaces.rst

 Managing Workspaces (GUI)
 -------------------------

-A number of commands is available to manage workspaces from the main menu, sidebar, and command palette:
+There are several commands for managing workspaces from the main menu, sidebar, and command palette:

 - `create-new`, `clone`, `rename`, `reset`, and `delete` act on the workspaces stored by on the server in :ref:`the dedicated location <workspaces-directory>`.
 - `save`, `save as`, `import`, and `export` can load and store the workspace to/from the file system (contained within the Jupyter root directory); `save` will save the workspace to the most recently saved file.

-In the sidebar the current workspace is indicated with check mark (✓).
-A different workspace can be opened by clicking on the corresponding sidebar item.
-Opening context menu (right click) over the workspace item in the sidebar will present actions available for management of that workspace:
+In the sidebar, in the "Running Terminals and Kernels" panel, under "Workspaces", the current workspace has a check mark (✓).
+Clicking on another workspace will open.
+Opening the context menu (right click) over the workspace item in the sidebar will present actions available for management of that workspace:

 .. image:: ../images/workspaces-sidebar.png
    :align: center